KabeerJamal/KabeerJamal/README.md

 ## 💡 What I Enjoy About CS

 I really enjoy **understanding how systems work under the hood**, by reading source code and tracing execution paths until system internals make sense.
 This approach turns debugging from guesswork into reasoning.
 Currently, I am working on my **Under the Hood Series**.
-I have already explored how `npm start` works behind the scenes, and am currently diving into `docker run` to explain its internal workflow.
+I have already explored how `npm start` works behind the scenes, and am now diving into `docker run` to explain its internal workflow.

 I also enjoy **recognizing patterns and refactoring code** because it allows me to take messy or repetitive code and turn it into something abstract, reusable, and readable, while keeping things simple and avoiding overengineering.
 In my **OpenLearn project**, I will be creating videos showing how I refactored code and improved structure, demonstrating the practical benefits of design patterns.